Skip to main content

 If you find manual updates tedious, you can use a GitHub Action to check your license at the start of every year.

 FantasticFiasco/action-update-license-year GitHub Action will handle it for you.
+When pinning actions by commit SHA for security, see the SHA pinning post.

 name: Update copyright year(s) in license file